Academic Challenges

 Writing Challenge

-Set by Mrs Nixon, this challenge involves students writing a piece of poetry or prose, or both if they choose.
+This challenge involves students writing a piece of poetry or prose, or both if they choose.
 These are also entered into the Randolph Stow Young Writer’s Competition and may even be entered into the Tim Winton Award for Young Writers.

 Technology Challenge